Britain’s Prince Philip spends third night in hospital

 Philip married the then-Princess Elizabeth in 1947 and is the longest-serving royal consort in British history.
 He and the queen have four children, eight grandchildren and nine great-grandchildren.

-Philip last had a spell in hospital when he spent four nights at the King Edward VII in December 2019, where he was treated for a “pre-existing condition” and discharged on Christmas Eve.
+Philip last had a spell in a hospital when he spent four nights at the King Edward VII in December 2019, where he was treated for a “pre-existing condition” and discharged on Christmas Eve.